kevinhartman/kafka-to-eventhub/README.md

 ```

 ### Specifying the adapter
-To use the compiled custom adapter, it must first be present in the Spark application's classpath so that it's found.
-Spark can do this automatically through the use of the `--jars` argument used during cluster submission.
+To use the compiled custom adapter, it must first be present in the tool's classpath.
+Spark can automatically pull down and include classes from JARs through the use of the `--jars` argument used during cluster submission.
 There are a [few ways to achieve this](https://spark.apache.org/docs/latest/submitting-applications.html#advanced-dependency-management), but for simplicity, let's assume the packaged JAR is located on HDFS as `hdfs://MyCustomAdapter.jar`.

 With the JAR available in HDFS, the following submission command specifies its location to Spark and simultaneously configures the tool with the adapter's name, `com.example.adapters.MyCustomAdapter`.